 PART 3: COMPARATIVE CASE STUDY OF INCENTIVE PROGRAMS

-Two examples of financial incentive programs in Medicare are the Hospital Value-Based Purchasing Program (HVBP) and the Hospital Readmission Reduction Program (HRRP).
-Both programs started to impact hospital income in the 2013 fiscal year (October 1, 2012 to September 30, 2013) and retrospectively determine the size of incentives based on performance during a defined measurement period.
-In the 2013 fiscal year, for example, incentives were based on performance from July 1, 2011 to March 31, 2012 for the HVBP and July 1, 2008 to June 30, 2011 for the HRRP.
-The HVBP aims to improve the quality of inpatient care and the HRRP is intended to reduce readmissions.
+The HVBP and the HRRP are two examples of financial incentive programs in the Medicare system.
+Both programs started to impact hospital income in the 2013 fiscal year (October 1, 2012, to September 30, 2013) and retrospectively determine the size of incentives on the basis of performance during a defined measurement period.
+In the 2013 fiscal year, for example, incentives were based on performance from July 1, 2011, to March 31, 2012, for the HVBP and July 1, 2008, to June 30, 2011, for the HRRP.
+The HVBP aims to improve the quality of inpatient care, and the HRRP is intended to reduce readmissions.
 Even though both programs define a measurement period prior to the current program year, they differ significantly in terms of how performance is measured.
-The HRRP uses a formula to calculate a hospital’s excess readmission ratio, which is then compared to the national average to determine the size of a penalty.
+The HRRP uses a formula to calculate a hospital’s excess readmission ratio, which is then compared with the national average to determine the penalty size.
 In contrast, the HVBP rewards both achievement and improvement on four separate performance domains.
 The HVBP also incentivizes a greater number of measures and utilizes a more complex calculation method to evaluate performance.
 As noted previously, early assessments of the programs have also found markedly different levels of success.
-Although the HRRP appears to be achieving its objective of lowering readmission rates, the HVBP has not been associated with improvements in quality (13, 36, 41, 83, 99).
+Although the HRRP appears to be achieving its objective of lowering readmission rates, the HVBP has not been associated with improvements in quality (13, 36, 41, 82, 99).
 We posit that the difference in success of the two programs is related to the substantial variations in their designs, and the behavioral economics literature provides a useful framework for comparing the program outcomes.
-Specifically, HVBP suffers from small incentive payments and choice overload, with its multiple quality measures leading to difficult decisions by hospitals about where to focus effort and resource in order to maximize payments; whereas the HRRP benefits from a simple incentive structure with larger financial incentives in the form of penalties, leveraging loss aversion.
+Specifically, the HVBP suffers from small incentive payments and choice overload; its multiple quality measures lead to difficult decisions by hospitals about where to focus effort and resources to maximize payments.
+In contrast, the HRRP benefits from a simple incentive structure with larger financial incentives in the form of penalties, leveraging loss aversion.

 Structure of the HVBP and HRRP Programs

-The measures incentivized through the HVBP are categorized into four domains: Outcomes, Clinical Process of Care, Patient Experience of Care, and Efficiency (Table 2).
-Measures have changed during each year of the program, reflecting CMS’s increasing emphasis on patient outcomes rather than process measures for evaluating quality (24).
-In the 2013 fiscal year, the HVBP only included measures in the Clinical Process and Patient Experience domains.
-Three outcome measures---(for pneumonia, acute myocardial infarction, and heart failure 30-day mortality rates)---were added to the program in 2014, and the Efficiency domain (a measure of spending per beneficiary) was added in 2015.
-The Outcomes domain was also expanded to include measures related to patient safety.
-In 2016, the number of Clinical Process measures was reduced by four and the Outcome domain was expanded to include infections associated with urinary catheters and surgical sites.
-Only the Patient Experience domain has remained stable throughout the initial years of the program.
+The measures incentivized through the HVBP are categorized into four domains: outcomes, clinical process of care, patient experience of care, and efficiency (Table 2).
+Measures have changed during each year of the program, reflecting the CMS’s increasing emphasis on patient outcomes rather than on process measures for evaluating quality (25).
+In the 2013 fiscal year, the HVBP included measures in only the clinical process and patient experience domains.
+Three outcome measures---for pneumonia, acute myocardial infarction (AMI), and heart failure 30-day mortality rates---were added to the program in 2014, and the efficiency domain (a measure of spending per beneficiary) was added in 2015.
+The outcomes domain was also expanded to include measures related to patient safety.
+In 2016, the number of clinical process measures was reduced by four, and the outcome domain was expanded to include infections associated with urinary catheters and surgical sites.
+Only the patient experience domain has remained stable throughout the initial years of the program.
 This domain contains eight measures based on the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.

 <COMP: PLEASE INSERT TABLE 2 HERE>